darkrenaissance/darkfi/doc/src/testnet/airdrop.md

 the airdrop transactions will how be in the consensus' mempool, waiting for inclusion in the next block.
 Depending on the network, finalization of the blocks could take some time.
 You'll have to wait for this to happen.
-If your `drk subscribe` is running, then after some time your balance should be in your wallet.
+If your `drk subscribe blocks` is running, then after some time your balance should be in your wallet.

 ![pablo-waiting0](pablo0.jpg)